rohalskyy1/myappsample/README.md

 # MyApp

-This is some random text nobody is going to read
+This is some random text everybody is going to read